a-zamrik/ori/README.md

 ```

 ## Usage
-The make file will create an executable named "ori".
+The makefile will create an executable named "ori".
 Simply invoke it to launch.
 ```bash
 $ ./ori
 ```